ids-s1-21/website/content/troubleshoot/setup/openingaproject.en.md

 {{% notice warning %}}
 You cannot carry out the steps on this page unless you have created your GitHub account and accepted the invitation to join the GitHub organization, signed up for RStudio Cloud using our course workspace, and linked your RStudio Cloud and GitHub accounts.
 Please ensure you have completed the <a id="GitHubSetup">GitHub Setup</a> and <a id="RStudioSetup">RStudio Cloud Setup</a> first.
 {{% /notice %}}
-These instructions are used to set up a new project in RStudio Cloud via a GitHub repository ("repo").
+These instructions are used to set up a new project in RStudio Cloud from a GitHub repository ("repo").
 If you just need to copy the repo to your workspace (e.g. for Application Exercises) you will only need to carry out the first part of these instructions.
 For homework tasks, workshops and so on, you will need to complete the full set every time.
 <br><br>
 <li>Log in to <a id="RStudioCloud">RStudio Cloud</a>, and make sure that, in the sidebar on the left, the course workspace is selected.</li>
 <li>Click on